-To quantify the influence of the jet amplitude on $\gamma_p$, we select the steady ($St_H=0$) and the high-frequency ($St_H=12.1$) blowing configurations and vary the momentum coefficient $C_\mu$.
-The data is reported in figure~\ref{fig:Comparison_Coanda_15ms_450mbar_and_Pi_Variations}(b) where we select some configurations to measure the drag force and compute $\gamma_d$ (see filled symbols and the figure caption).
-Without the presence of the curved surface, steady blowing increases the base pressure by approximately $5\,\%$, reducing the model's drag by at most $3\,\%$ in the range $C_{\mu}\in[0,0.015]$, leading to blowing velocities ${\overline{V_j}}/{U_o}\in[0,1.1]$.
-This performance agrees with past results applying similar steady jet amplitudes in axisymmetric or square-back models \citep{Freund94,Wassen10,Krentel10}.
-While no difference is measured up to $C_\mu\sim7.5\times{10^{-3}}$ (${\overline{V_j}}/{U_o}\sim0.55$), steady Coanda blowing improves the base pressure recovery at higher blowing velocities.
-For example, when $C_\mu=13.1\times{10^{-3}}$ corresponding to ${\overline{V_j}}/{U_o}\sim1.0$, base pressure increases by $14\,\%$ ($\gamma_p=0.86$) and drag decreases by $6\,\%$ ($\gamma_d=0.94$) showing comparable results to the works from \citet{Pfeiffer12}.
-The curve indicates that further increase of base pressure might be achieved using higher blowing velocities, similarly to the trends shown by \citet{Englar01} and \citet{Pfeiffer12}.
+To quantify the influence of the jet amplitude on $\gamma_p$, we compare with and without the Coanda effect the steady ($St_H=0$) and the high-frequency ($St_H=12.1$) blowing configurations with variable $C_\mu$.
+In addition, figure~\ref{fig:fig20}(b) indicates for some specific $C_\mu$ the measured drag and $\gamma_d$.
+Without curved appendices, steady blowing increases base pressure by approximately $5\,\%$, reducing the drag by at most $3\,\%$ in the range $C_{\mu}\in[0,0.015]$, corresponding to blowing velocities ${\overline{V_j}}/{U_o}\in[0,1.1]$.
+This performance agrees with drag reductions obtained by previous studies with similar steady jet amplitudes in axisymmetric or square-back models \citep{Freund94,Wassen10,Krentel10}.
+In the case of steady blowing, while no difference is measured up to $C_\mu\sim7.5\times{10^{-3}}$ (${\overline{V_j}}/{U_o}\sim0.55$), the Coanda effect improves base pressure recovery at higher blowing velocities.
+For example, with $C_\mu=13.1\times{10^{-3}}$ corresponding to ${\overline{V_j}}/{U_o}\sim1.0$, base pressure increases by $14\,\%$ ($\gamma_p=0.86$) and drag decreases by $6\,\%$ ($\gamma_d=0.94$), similarly to what has been found by \citet{Pfeiffer12}.
+The curve indicates that further increase of base pressure might be achieved using higher blowing velocities, a tendency in agreement with the measurements of \citet{Englar01} and \citet{Pfeiffer12}.

-We equally obtained an improved performance using high-frequency Coanda blowing, reaching the optimal $\gamma_p=0.67$, corresponding to 33\% of base pressure increase when $C_\mu=7.5\times{10^{-3}}$ with a total drag reduction of $18\,\%$.
-Curiously, there is no saturation of the high-frequency Coanda actuation, indicating a monotonic tendency as observed for the steady control.
-One may hypothesize that the shear-layer vectoring is mainly dictated by the new boundary conditions imposed by the curved geometry, modifying the relation to the pulsed jet circulation discussed in the previous section.
+Using high-frequency Coanda blowing, we reached an even higher base pressure increase of 33\% ($\gamma_p=0.67$) at the largest $C_\mu=7.5\times{10^{-3}}$, and a total drag reduction of $18\,\%$.
+Curiously, no saturation of $\gamma_p$ in the high-frequency Coanda actuation exists: one may therefore hypothesize that the shear-layer deviation is mainly dictated by the new imposed boundary condition, modifying the relation to the pulsed jet circulation discussed previously.